sdiehl/wiwinwlh/tutorial.md

 ```

-A lot of the expressive power of Haskell types comes from the interesting fact that with a few caveats,
+A lot of the expressive power of Haskell types comes from the interesting fact
-Haskell polymorphic functions are natural transformations.
+that, with a few caveats, polymorphic Haskell functions are natural
+transformations.

 See: [You Could Have Defined Natural Transformations](http://blog.sigfpe.com/2008/05/you-could-have-defined-natural.html)

 Yoneda Lemma
 ------------

 The Yoneda lemma is an elementary, but deep result in Category theory.
+The
-The Yoneda lemma states that for any
+Yoneda lemma states that for any functor ``F``, the types ``F a`` and ``∀ b. (a
-functor ``F``, the types ``F a`` and ``∀ b. (a -> b) -> F b`` are isomorphic.
+-> b) -> F b`` are isomorphic.

 ```haskell
 {-# LANGUAGE RankNTypes #-}